Rules of Court

 - In Person

-In the event the matter is settled prior to trial but after a jury panel has been called, said deposit shall be
+In the event the matter is settled prior to trial but after a jury panel has been called, said deposit shall be applied to the jury costs.

 If jury questionnaires are to be used, the following procedure shall apply:

-- Prior to trial, the Court Administrator shall provide counsel for the parties, copies of jury
+- Prior to trial, the Court Administrator shall provide counsel for the parties, copies of jury questionnaires, which have been previously completed by prospective jurors under the Court's direction.

 - During voir dire, counsel may not inquire of jurors as to matters satisfactorily and completely answered in the questionnaires.

-- Counsel may not copy the jury questionnaires furnished to them, and must return the jury questionnaires to the Court
+- Counsel may not copy the jury questionnaires furnished to them, and must return the jury questionnaires to the Court Administrator promptly after voire dire.

 9. Small Claims Division (Chapter 1925 R.C.)